TTUNEPH2025/GN/docs/ANCA.md

     3. Major replase: life or organ threating disease (examples include diffuse alveolar hemorrhage, subglottic stenosis, GN, or vascultitis threatening vision)
   * Treatment-resistent Disease
     1. Persistence of or appearance of kidney and/or systemic manifestation of vasculitis, while recieving treatment equal in intensity to induction therapy
+  * Factors that increase risk of relapse
+    1. Diagnosis of GPA
+    2. PR3-ANCA
+    3. Lower Serum Cr
+    4. More extensive disease
+    5. Ear, nose, and throat disease
+    6. History of relapse
+    7. ANCA positive at end of induction/Rise in ANCA
+    8. Lower cyclophosphamide exposure
+    9. Immunosuppressive therapy w/drawal
+    10. Glucocorticoid w/drawl
 ## **Evaluation and Treatment**
 ### Evaluation
 ```mermaid